Yusuf Buhari still in coma with blood in his brain – Reports

 According to a news report from Sahara reporters, Yusuf Buhari, the son of the President Federal republic of Nigeria is still in Coma.

-Sahara Reporters sources gathered that Yusuf is responding well to treatment but he has not talk to anyone since his accident.
+Sahara Reporters sources gathered that Yusuf is responding well to treatment but he has not spoken to anyone since his accident.

-The source revealed that doctors warned against taking him abroad because of the long journey which will be bad for his survival.
+The source revealed that doctors warned against taking him abroad because of the long journey which will be detrimental to his health

 Yusuf who had a bike accident with his friend at Gwanripa road in Abuja on Tuesday is currently receiving treatment.